kriloud/gitserver/README.md

-gits
+# gits
 A simple Dart CLI tool to run your own Git server and perform basic Git operations.

+# Note
+This is a repository hosted on a newer Gitserver build and mirrored on github.

-Features
+# Features
 clone – clone remote repositories commit – create commits push – push changes publish – start a local Git server

-Requirements
+# Requirements
 Dart SDK ≥ 3.8.2
 Installation
-Clone this repo and go inside:
+## Clone this repo and go inside:
 Bash
 Run
 git clone <your-repo-URL>
 cd gits
-Build the executable:
+## Build the executable:
 Bash
 Run
 sh build.sh